By Chantae Reden | Published: December 13, 2021 | Updated: February 13, 2026

 “When you run out of snacks or if you get nervous, just raise your hands near your face to show the pigs that you don’t have any food.
 The pigs are well-trained to recognize this signal and will immediately leave you alone.”

-Like Bobby, Lisa found that once the pigs' energy levels dwindle, they're laid-back.
-Lisa remembers, "The pigs let you walk up to them on the beach and you can see the sleeping piglets, which are so adorable.
-They're extremely entertaining to watch!"
+Like Bobby, Lisa found that once their energy levels dwindle, they’re laid-back.
+Lisa remembers, “The pigs let you walk up to them on the beach and you can see the sleeping piglets, which are so adorable.
+They’re extremely entertaining to watch!”

 Bobby also advises travelers not to leave their water shoes behind, since you’ll need protection if you accidentally get stepped on.
 “The pigs are very heavy,” he cautions.

-At the swimming pig beach, tour guides will typically teach guests how to safely feed and interact with the pigs.
-If you're bringing your own food, the pigs squeal in delight if they're offered fresh produce like apples, bananas, carrots and swine feed.
-Clean drinking water is also a great item to bring along if you're venturing to an island where the pigs may lack a fresh water source.
-Ensure that the morsels aren't covered in sand before you feed them to the pigs, as ingesting too much sand can be harmful to their health.
-Some swimming pig beaches advise visitors to place the food on the end of a stick, leaving a safe distance between your hand and the pig's mouth.
-If you don't want pigs to get too close, avoid carrying any food.
-They'll likely leave you alone and wander elsewhere in search of a more stocked traveler.
+At Pig Beach, tour guides will typically teach guests how to safely feed and interact with them.
+If you’re bringing your own food, the pigs squeal in delight if they’re offered fresh produce like apples, bananas, carrots and swine feed.
+Clean drinking water is also a great item to bring along if you’re venturing to an island that may lack a fresh water source.
+Ensure the morsels aren’t covered in sand before you feed them to the pigs, as ingesting too much sand can harm their health.
+Some swimming pig beaches advise visitors to place the food on the end of a stick, leaving a safe distance between their hand and their mouth.
+If you don’t want the animals to get too close, avoid carrying any food.
+They’ll likely leave you alone and wander elsewhere in search of a more stocked traveler.

 Ready To See The Swimming Pigs Of The Caribbean?